evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 ## Climate system

-You can choose from two different climate systems.
+There is one climate system available.
 The standard climate system supports different temperatures in two zone for the driver and passenger.
-The comfort climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.

 ## Comfort